user1hunter/user1hunter/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Server Side Programming
+- 🌱 I’m currently learning how to work in a professional environment
-- 📫 How to reach me: user2hunter@gmail.com on Slack
+- 📫 How to reach me: user2hunter@gmail.com